bgporter/cello/README.md

 `Cello` is a set of C++ classes to work with [`ValueTree`](https://docs.juce.com/master/classValueTree.html) objects from the [JUCE](https://juce.com) application framework.

+This project has several overlapping goals:
-The primary intent of this project is to make working with ValueTrees more like working with C++ objects and less like calling API functions.
+- make working with ValueTrees more like working with C++ objects and less like calling API functions
+- explore the gray area between compile-time strong typing as in C++ and the kind of runtime dynamic typing that's possible using the ValueTree API
+- explore the available methods of reactive programming enabled with this system
+- build out new functionality that's implied by the capabilities of ValueTrees but perhaps not obvious, like:
+  - creating a kind of NoSQL database
+  - creating a simple IPC implementation
+- In general, add support for more complex use cases where the complexity can be hidden inside the framework.

 A new `Value` type provides type safety (including transparent conversion from arbitrary C++ types and the JUCE `var` type used within ValueTrees), optional validator functions called on set/get, and implementation of all the in-place arithmetic operators (for numeric types).

+Additional support classes to safely use ValueTrees across thread and process boundaries (including over TCP connections and named pipes) simplify those use cases.

+The design of the classes also simplifies the implementation of applications where the internals can be both loosely and dynamically coupled together using a super fine-grained implementation of the Observer pattern to support a reactive programming style.

 The `Object` type: